xemonix0/Cherry-Doom/README.md

 ## Versioning

-Cherry Doom follows exactly the same versioning system as Nugget Doom, which is fairly simple:
+Cherry Doom follows the same versioning system as Nugget Doom:

 - **X** is increased in the event of at least one major implementation, such as a new specification like _UMAPINFO_;
 - **Y** is increased in the event of at least one minor implementation, such as a new cheat;